s7manth/tp/docs/UserGuide.md

 title: User Guide
 ---

-TAilor is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you are a Computer Science Teaching Assistant who can type fast, TAilor can get your contact management tasks done faster than traditional GUI apps.
+TAilor is a **desktop app for managing contacts, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+If you are a Computer Science Teaching Assistant who can type fast, TAilor can get tedious contact management tasks done faster than traditional GUI apps!

 --------------------------------------------------------------------------------------------------------------------